Specifying green building materials is key to an environmental approach to self build

 You can buy / download standard specifications which cover the full scope of a building contract and then tailor them to your own needs by adding or striking out clauses.

 One source of such a standard document is the NBSNational Building Specification.
 This is a company specializing in specification writing.
-It's owned by the RIBA Domestic specification which can be produced on line for a little over £50.
+It's owned by the RIBA Domestic specification which can be purchased on line for a little over £50.
 It is designed specially for small domestic jobs.

 Greenspec is an excellent web site which many building professionals turn to when they are ‘greening up’ their specification writing.
-Also Forms of specification (smaller projects) has a wealth of information.